CHAPTER THIRTY-THREE—LEADS

 Richard had a pit in his stomach as he arrived at Larkspur the next morning with his laptop and Sesame’s neural network tucked carefully in his bag.

-He and Sue had spent most of the night with Sesame going through his memories, but Sesame had only personally seen Michael Benson a handful of times at best.
-James had mostly kept him at Larkspur.
+He and Su had spent most of the night with Sesame going through its memories, but Sesame had only personally seen Michael Benson a handful of times at best.
+James had mostly kept it at Larkspur.

 They did have visuals, however.
 Richard had directed Sesame to take screen shots, of the location, the grounds, the on-campus housing, the main facility from the outside and whatever Sesame had seen within, as well as small glimpses of scenery on the commute, though James had kept Sesame’s box under the dashboard on the passenger side, so the robot’s view out the window had been extremely limited.